NafiurSiddiqui/wp-learner/Readme.md

 # Folder structure and fileNaming convention

 In the root folder you wanna have an `index.php` and `style.css`.
-The name here is important and strictly these.
+The name here is important and strict.

 - ## Index.php